Grissess/tt/README.md

 While polynomial-time algorithms trivially exist for subtree isomorphism with ordered children exist, this currently uses a slow method that could stand to be improved.

+### Bootstrapping and Quines

+The demonstration that TT is capable of compiling itself is possible to execute directly from the current state of the repository.
+However, since TT's computational model does not readily admit the convenient metaphors of IO that most modern machines implement, some conversion steps are required.
+Furthermore, due to the general inefficiency of the algorithm at present, this process takes me a couple minutes, and presumably can take even longer on slow hardware.
+Nonetheless, it is possible, and can be demonstrated as follows.

+The bootstrapping grammar is written in TT, executed in Python's RWS (arguably a virtual machine).
+A necessary preprocessing step to convert text to ordinary trees is done via `ctok`.
+After the grammar runs, a *TT tree* is generated, which is an *ordinary* tree that *represents* the structure of an arbitrary (possibly pattern) tree.
+Translating from a TT tree to a plain tree is done by the `ttr.Translator`, which is invoked on option from `ttexec`.

+The self-encoded grammar is in `ttr.tt`.
+To execute it using the `ttexec` helper, use it as such:

+	$ python3 ttexec.py ttr.tt -u < ttr.tt > ttr2.tt

+This will generate the Stage 2 compiler `ttr2.tt`, which can be tested for correspondence with `ttr.tt`; however, it's easier to verify it against a Stage 3 build.
+First, however, because a document can consist of an arbitrary list of RuleSets, Rules, and trees, you must remove the leading and trailing brackets `[]` from ttr2.tt; then:

+	$ python3 ttexec.py ttr2.tt -u < ttr2.tt > ttr3.tt

+If all went well (and after removing the leading and trailing brackets from `ttr3.tt`), there should be no difference between `ttr2.tt` and `ttr3.tt`:

+	$ diff ttr2.tt ttr3.tt && echo success success

+### Proof of Turing Completeness

+TT is Turing Complete; in fact, it can completely emulate a Turing machine.
+The program `turma.tt` is a Turing Machine executor, that expects a tree describing a machine description consisting of:

+* A group named TuringMachine, with the exact children:
+  * Group State, with a single Atom child, representing the state.
+  * Group Tape, bounded on the left with 'LMARK', on the right with 'RMARK', and with empty cells denoted 'EMPTY', along with any other ordinary Elements representing tape symbols, with exactly one child (not 'LMARK' or 'RMARK') being the only child of a group Head.
+  * Group Transitions, with an arbitrary number of Transition groups, each consisting of the ordered children:
+	* The Atom in the current State.
+	* The symbol in the current Head.
+	* An atom 'LEFT' or 'RIGHT' representing the direction of move to take.
+	* A symbol to replace the current Head's position with.
+	* An Atom to make the new State.

+An example of such a file is given in `streq.tm`, a Turing Machine which determines if two bitstrings (separated by a 'SEP') are equal.
+In the current implementation, it passes to the 'ACCEPT' state in 66 iterations.
+Executing the machine is done as follows:

+	$ python3 ttexec.py turma.tt -t < streq.tm

+The additional -t option indicates that the input file is to be interpreted as a TT file, not an arbitrary file to be tokenized.
+Using the above grammar for TT files, it's possible to construct ordinary trees for such input by avoiding use of the symbols `->` and `;`.